The Science Behind Freckles: What Causes Them?

 Usually triggered by hormones and UV exposure, and appears as larger patches of pigment (often on the cheeks, upper lip, or forehead).

-Freckles are not considered a skin concern and don’t require treatment.
-But if you ever notice a freckle changing shape, color, or size, it’s a good idea to have it checked by a professional—just to be safe.
+Freckles are usually harmless and not considered a skin concern, so they don’t require treatment.
+But if you ever notice a freckle or mole changing shape, color, or size, it’s a good idea to have it checked by a dermatologist—just to be safe.
+Some changes could be early signs of melanoma or other types of skin cancer.

 Can You Prevent Freckles?

-While you can’t stop your skin from having the genetic tendency to freckle, you can minimize how many appear—or how dark they get—by protecting your skin from the sun.
+While you can’t stop your skin from having the genetic tendency to freckle, you can minimize how many appear—or how dark they get—by protecting your skin from sun damage.

 Here’s how: